 Residential Landlords in New York City

 In New York, renting property is common, and for this to happen the property owner serves as their landlord.
 When everything goes right, tenants follow all the terms of the lease, including paying the rent on time each month and giving the agreed upon notice before vacating the property.
-When this doesn’t happen, it may be necessary for a landlord to evict a renter or take legal action in order to collect unpaid rent and fees.
+When this doesn’t happen, it may be necessary for a landlord to evict a renter or take legal action to collect unpaid rent and fees.

-When it comes to an eviction, the two most common types of cases have to do with either non-payment or a holdover.
+When it comes to eviction, the two most common types of cases have to do with either non-payment or a holdover.

 Non-Payment of Rent

-For those who have rented properties in Suffolk County or Nassau County, Attorney Matthew K. Tannenbaum can help collect what is due, and address any disputes that the tenant might have.
+For those who have rented properties in Suffolk County or Nassau County, Attorney Matthew K. Tannenbaum can help collect what is due and address any disputes that the tenant might have.